Marina Poplavskaya: Career

 Poplavskaya performed as a soloist during 2001–2004 at the Stanislavski and Nemirovich-Danchenko Moscow Academic Music Theatre, and debuted at the Bolshoi Theatre in 2003 as Ann Truelove in Stravinsky's The Rake's Progress; the next year at the Bolshoi she sang Maria in Tchaikovsky's Mazeppa.

 In 2005 her association with the Royal Opera, London began when she joined its Young Artists Programme, and in 2006 she received critical acclaim when she sang the title role of Rachel in a London concert performance of Halévy's La Juive.

 At the Royal Opera she went on to greater success from 2007, when she performed as Donna Anna in Mozart's Don Giovanni, when as part of the young artists program she was an understudy cover in this production and had to step in for an ailing Anna Netrebko, and Elisabeth de Valois in Nicholas Hytner's new production of Verdi's Don Carlo, which premiered in London in June 2008.

-In August 2008, she performed Desdemona in Verdi's Otello at the Salzburg Festival with Ricardo Muti conducting.
+In August 2008, she performed Desdemona in Verdi's Otello at the Salzburg Festival with Riccardo Muti conducting.
 Richard Fairman, reviewing the performance of 10 August for Opera, wrote "...
 Marina Poplavskaya’s Desdemona properly fitted the bill, looking a mere slip of a girl and sounding lovely."